Annotated Bibliography Format & Examples

 Step 3a: MLA annotated bibliography format

-The MLA Style Center provides the following guidance for formatting an MLA annotated bibliography:
+The MLA Style Center and the current edition of the MLA Handbook provide the following guidance for formatting an MLA annotated bibliography:

 - Title your reference page as “Annotated Bibliography” or “Annotated List of Works Cited.”